 its like an online art work journal with lots of pictures.
 A blog even.

-ARTWORKERPROJECTS: documenting and having a stab at articulating the general & specific ideas in my art work.
-The making process is a primary driving factor, hence the 'project' thing: its a virtual filing mechanism/online library index.
-This page shows the projects I'm currently working on/recently completed and is the default homepage; past projects are past projects.
+Notes to Self: documenting and having a stab at articulating the general & specific ideas in my art work.
+The making process is a primary factor, hence the 'project' thing: its a virtual filing mechanism/online library index file sorting office thats not alphabetical and definitely virtual.
+For filing and indexes and sorting.
+You know.